 We have used 1018 ISS in preclinical studies in conjunction with a variety of anti-tumor monoclonal antibodies as a combination therapy, with the goal of enhancing the cytotoxic effects that these antibodies have on cancer cells.
 This intervention has been shown to be effective in preclinical models utilizing anticancer monoclonal antibodies.
-We are currently conducting an open-label Phase I, dose-escalation trial of 1018 ISS in combination with Rituxan® in 26 patients with a cancer of the blood called non-Hodgkin's lymphoma to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamics of 1018 ISS administered in combination with Rituxan®.
+We are currently conducting an open-label Phase I, dose-escalation trial of 1018 ISS in combination with RITUXAN® in 26 patients with non-Hodgkin's lymphoma to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamics of 1018 ISS administered in combination with RITUXAN®.
 We expect to complete the trial in 2004.